-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Analyze data using tools, technologies, and/or models (e.g., computational, mathematical) in order to make valid and reliable scientific claims.
-Newton's second law accurately predicts changes in the motion of macroscopic objects.
-Cause and Effect: Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.

-when there is no net force on the system.
+Anothering and Intermedian Data: cutting Concepts Analyze data using tools, technologies, and/or models (e.g., computational, mathematical) in order to make valid and reliable scientific claims. the motion of macroscopic objects.
+Empirical technologies, required between correlation Effect: al evidence is d to differentiate n cause and ion and make claims pecific causes and when there is no net force on the system.